Maggie's Centre, Lanarkshire,

 The multiple award-winning design is a long low brick pavilion set within a walled garden.
 It is designed to connect deeply with its surroundings, offering a progression of landscape, texture and light from the entrance path to arrival court, through the sequence of interior spaces and courtyards to the far end walled garden.

 We proposed the idea that a centrally positioned object could provide surfaces for natural light to land on, bounce off, and graze through.
-These surfaces would reflect light deeper into the spaces and provide a focal point with the rhythm of the architecture".”
+These surfaces would reflect light deeper into the spaces and provide a focal point with the rhythm of the architecture.”

 Having conducted a series of studies to analyse the level of penetration, we evolved the idea into the elegant, highly polished and perforated gold structures that have come to be known as ‘geode light catchers’.